TokyoExpress/kickstarter-analysis/README.md

 ...and that's about as pretty as the graphs get.
 In the next section we dive deep into R, with a lot more statistics and less aesthetically pleasing visuals.

+Extra Notes: Why did we remove Subcategory, City, and State as variables?
+Well, we can't even show the graphs here because they're too cluttered, but there were over 100 levels for each of those variables.
+Essentially, there were some subcategories with a good amount of training data, but the vast majority were random subcategories and cities that only belonged to one or two projects, which would lead to **overfitting** later down the line.
+And we were comfortable removing them because we had better versions of them in the model, namely the Main Category and Country variables, where each level had a suitable amount of examples to work with.

 ## Statistical Models and Analysis

 Running multilinear regression on a binary response variable usually leads to muddled and not-too-impressive results, so the next question for us was: how can you quantify success or failure?